FSPL

 Is my data stored?

-The model matches theoretical free-space loss within 0.1 dB.
-Real-world conditions introduce extra attenuation not estimated here.
+The model matches the theoretical free-space curve within 0.1 dB.
+Real-world variation depends on obstacles, humidity, and hardware tolerances.

 Can I model obstacles?